 I was looking for something to do with the chuck roast that was in the freezer a few weeks back.
 It’s starting to warm up here in the hinterlands, and I wanted to break out the smoker and see what I could come up with.
 I also wanted to try a different method of tenderizing the chuck roast using kiwi fruit in the marinade.
 There are a number of articles out there that talk about using the natural properties (enzymes) of fruits to break down the proteins in the meat/muscle fibers, thus making the meat more tender.
 Some do the job quickly, pineapple being one, and some do it more gradually like kiwi fruit.
 I am opting for a gradual method because I am adding in other spices to add some flavor to the meat.

-I saw this idea on another web site, Grillin Fools, while I was looking for ideas and liked this one.
-I like what these fellows do and to top it off they have a good sense of humor, you really need that to enjoy a day by the grill, as well as a affection for the occasional adult brew…..
+I saw this idea on another website, Grillin Fools, while I was looking for ideas and liked this one.
+I like what these fellows do and to top it off they have a good sense of humor, you really need that to enjoy a day by the grill.
 So, what we have here is a Smoked Chuck Roast with Veggies.
 I have done a touch of modification to their recipe to suit my tastes.
-These changes plus the kiwi based marinade seems to have done the trick!
+These changes plus the kiwi based marinade seem to have done the trick!

 So you ready to do this?
 Then let’s get started.